OpenLLMteam/openllm/README.md

-# 🤖 Discord LLM Bot
+# 🤖 OpenLLM

-A powerful Discord bot powered by Large Language Models with a modern GUI dashboard and extensive customization options.
+OpenLLM — a powerful Discord assistant platform powered by Large Language Models with a modern GUI dashboard and extensive customization options.

 ## ✨ Features